New York City to end vaccine mandates for performers and athletes

 Irving, who turned 30 Wednesday, had been among the most high-profile people impacted.
 He was able to re-join the team in January but only when they played away games.

-The NBA or the Nets have not yet commented on the anticipated change, but that didn't stop fans and analysts from giving their thoughts, as Irving was one of Twitter's top trending topics Wednesday night.
+Irving and Nets coach Steve Nash said they didn't want to comment until after an official announcement.
+But that didn't stop fans and analysts from giving their thoughts, as Irving was one of Twitter's top trending topics Wednesday night.

 "FULL TIME KYRIE!!! #SCARYHOURS," tweeted retired Boston Celtics champion and ESPN analyst Kendrick Perkins.